 8. If I decide to request a hearing, do I have to appear in person for the hearing?
-No. hearings will ONLY be held electronically by video or telephone, unless an in-person appearance is specifically ordered by the judge.
+No. Hearings will be held in the format selected on the Hearing Request Form.

 9. If I go to court and I lose, do I have to pay court costs?
 No, you will not.
 The Corporation Commission does not assess additional fees or costs in addition to the amount of any fine assessed by the Administrative Law Judge.

 10. I fixed the problem that caused me to get this citation.
 Can I get the citation dismissed or get my money back?
 You will still need to submit a Hearing Request Form and supply any supporting documentation or information.
 An attorney for the Transportation Division will review the information.
 The attorney may be able to offer to make a recommendation to the court to reduce the fine, reduce the violation, or dismiss the citation.
 If no recommendation is made or you do not agree to accept an offer, you will have to present your case to the court for consideration.
-If you do not wish to contest your citation before the court date but after submitting additional information, you may withdraw your request for hearing by submitting a statement in writing to the court stating you wish to withdraw your hearing request.
+If you have submitted a hearing request form and no longer wish to contest your citation, you may withdraw your request for hearing by submitting a statement in writing to the court stating you wish to withdraw your hearing request.

 11. How do I appear for court?
-Instructions for attending a hearing electronically will be included with the hearing notification information.
-The hearing will be conducted by video or over the telephone, unless otherwise ordered by the Court.
+Instructions for attending a hearing will be included with the hearing notification information.

 12. What information do I need for court?
 Any documentation or information that may be used to support your claim must be provided to the Transportation Division attorney at least 3 days prior to the scheduled hearing date in order to be used in the hearing.
 An attorney for the Transportation Division will review the information and may be able to offer to make a recommendation to the court to reduce the fine, reduce the violation, or dismiss the citation.